TaniaLemus/ONE-Rep/README.md

    - Coroutines
 	   - Using flow to read the data as states and also to prevent the UI to get locked.

+## Git Flow

+I created my branches for different features and merged to main as I usually do on my daily basis.

 ## Missing Features

 -   Android App Links